Saturday, November 29, 2008

 A female friend, Paula Evans, was hit with reckless endangerment and child abuse charges.
 According to a Sullivan County Sheriffs Office affidavit, when officers responded to the vehicle crash site, they discovered that the totaled 1995 Ford Windstar van (which had flipped on its roof) had been driven by the 10-year-old.
 The boy was one of three children in the auto; all five of the van's inhabitants were treated for injuries at a local hospital.

-Lewis, pictured in the below mug shot, had cocaine in his system and a blood alcohol content of .26, more than three1007081beer1 times the state limit, according to the sheriff's affidavit.
+Lewis, pictured in the below mug shot, had cocaine in his system and a blood alcohol content of .26, more than three times the state limit, according to the sheriff's affidavit.
 He admitted drinking "at least 15 beers, along with some liquor," cops reported.
 For her part, Evans was spotted by sheriff's deputies shoving pills in her mouth while seated near the overturned van.
 In a subsequent hospital interview with police, Evans recalled having told Lewis that "the boy was too young to be driving."
 Lewis is being held on $50,000 bond in the Sullivan County jail, where he has presumably changed out of his unfortunate "Buy This Dad a Beer" t-shirt.

 http://www.thesmokinggun.com/archive/years/2008/1007081beer1.html